 Always be prepared to re-issue a transaction if it fails due to deadlock.
 Deadlocks are not dangerous.
 Just try again.

-Commit your transactions immediately after making a set of related changes.
-Small transactions are less prone to collision.
+Commit transactions immediately after making a set of related changes to make them less prone to collision.
 In particular, do not leave an interactive mysql session open for a long time with an uncommitted transaction.

 DELETEstatements in different places.

 Add well-chosen indexes to your tables.
 Then your queries need to scan fewer index records and consequently set fewer locks.
 Use

 EXPLAIN SELECTto determine which indexes the MySQL server regards as the most appropriate for your queries.